 When we win national marriage equality in the United States — and we will — we can’t trick ourselves into thinking that such a victory marks a successful end to this movement.
 Transgender rights, same-sex adoption rights, anti-discrimination policies in the housing market and workplace, hate crime legislation, and those horrifying anti-sodomy laws that still exist in many states are our next battlegrounds.
 These are future fights we cannot become complacent about.
 They are coming.

 If you’re reading this in hostile territory, whether that’s in the U.S. or overseas, I’m with you, I’m here, and I’m always an email away.
-You’re never, ever alone.
+You’re never alone.

 Please support this blog.
-Supporters receive special perks, personalized gifts, and messages from me.
+Supporters receive special perks.